 Historically both firms were noted for their connection with public appointments including the posts of Under Sheriff of Kent, Town Clerk of Maidstone, Clerk to the Tax Commissioners, Law Society agents and Coroner of Mid Kent and Medway.
 Robert Coombe, who heads the property team is the current Under Sherriff of Kent.

 The firm expanded in to the Weald of Kent in 1984 when Timothy Monckton opened a branch office in Tenterden.
 He represented the sixth generation of the Monckton family in succession to be partners in the firm.
-Tim retired from the partnership in March 2014, but continues his association with the firm as a Consultant.
+Tim retired from the partnership in March 2014.

 The firm was one of the first law practices in the country to open an Investment Management Department in 1995 to provide an in-house service to clients with investment portfolios and a dedicated independent financial service.
 There have been many recent developments within the investment management arena and in 2013, the department became a commercially independent branch of Raymond James Investment Services.
 Mark Beaney who established the department in 1995, is now Branch Principal of the Raymond James Weald of Kent Branch and continues to manage the investment management operation.
 This development enabled the Investment team to offer clients their personalised service matched with international investment and product research.